 Neighborhood Watch.
 The liaison works with our Fairfax County Police assigned representative.

 You will receive a copy of the Loft Ridge Limelight quarterly via the listserv or can find issues online.
 You can communicate with your neighbors via firstname.lastname@example.org.
 To join, send an email to email@example.com.

-Tennis Courts.
-There are two tennis courts located on Ridge View Drive exclusively for the use of residents and their guests.
+Multi-Sport Courts.
+There are two multi-sport courts located on Ridge View Drive exclusively for the use of residents and their guests.
 The courts are normally locked; the combination is changed May 1 and the new one can be obtained from Management or any Board Member.
-Please use the tennis courts for tennis only.
+Please use the multi-sport courts for their intended sports only.
 Skates, skateboards, bikes, motorized vehicles and such will cause damage to the surface which is costly to repair and will void the warranty.

 Tot Lots/Playgrounds.
 There are two play areas within Loft Ridge (see maps).
 One is on the far end of Ridge View Drive and the other at the end of Evergreen Knoll Court (not visible from parking area).
 We encourage children to make use of them and encourage parents to ensure their children’s supervision.

 Walking Trail.
 Residents enjoy a paved walking trail which connects to part of the Fairfax County Park System (see maps).
 If you treat your pet to a “walk in the park,” please remember to use a leash and clean up after your pet.